Energize Your Ride

 Claim a rebate from TEP of up to $500 on EV chargers.

-TEP residential customers who purchase a Level 2 electric vehicle charger can claim a rebate of up to $500, depending on the output amperage of the charger:
+TEP residential customers who purchase a networked* Level 2 electric vehicle (EV) charger can claim a rebate that covers 75% of the initial purchase cost (before tax), up to $500.

 The rebate will be issued as a credit on the customer's TEP account.
 A maximum of two incentives are allowed per premise for each charger purchased for home use with a highway-approved battery electric vehicle or plug-in hybrid electric vehicle.